acronis/ui-component-library/packages/documentation/components/button/button.doc.md

 # ACV Button

-Button is an input that allows for user-triggered actions when clicked or pressed.
+Button is used to highlight key actions and clearly inform user of what will happen after the interaction.

 Use buttons for actions in forms, dialogs, and much more.